plaid/plaid-node/README.md

 ## Test
 To run the tests, you need to :
   - [Sign up](https://plaid.com/signup) for a key
+  - If no keys are provided, the default sandbox only keys will be used
 ```
 export PLAID_CLIENTID=123456
 export PLAID_SECRET=7890